Resources for CDs

 - 310 Permit Procedures list-Lewis and Clark

 The Employee Handbook is a more thorough take on what we CD Employees do.
 However, for those new to the office, we wanted a more succinct “First Week on the Job” crash course.
-Tenlee Atchison at the Cascade Conservation District put this together for the November 2020 EO Meeting as a draft.
-After some edits were completed, here’s the final version.
+We’ve done some edits on the original “field guide” and will be getting these out to District soon!

 Sample Time Sheets:

 One of the positive results of the Covid 19 Pandemic was an increase in virtual meetings and trainings.
 While Conservation District Employees have always met, it was usually only quarterly for Areas, or semi-annually or annually at the Spring Board meeting and MACD Convention.
 Born of the Covid pandemic, the Roundtables happen on a monthly basis, on the 3rd Wednesday of every month at 10 am.
 The meeting link is sent out via email to those on the MACD Administrator and MACD Alternative Administrator list serves prior to each Roundtable.